Venomous and Deadly!

 Habitat: Found in lightly forested areas, shrubland, open plains, marshes, and agricultural land, often near human habitations.
 Can be found on the coast and will enter salt water.
 Hides under rocks and logs or in termite mounds, rodent burrows, drains, or houses during the day, waiting until dark to become active and hunt.

-Contribution to the ecosystem: Helps control other snake populations, as well as lizards, frogs, and fish.
+Place in the ecosystem: Eats other snakes, lizards, frogs, and fish.
 Is eaten by larger snakes and birds of prey.

 Danger to humans: When disturbed, the Banded Krait will often thrash about and try to hide its head rather than biting.
 That doesn’t change the fact that it is one of the deadliest snakes in Thailand.
 Under no circumstances should you handle or harass this snake, or any other banded snake unless you have made a 100% positive identification.
 See “Interesting Facts” for more specifics.